loe800210/hello-world/README.md

 # hello-world
-For begining of github
+Begining of github,
-Commit by Loe
+commited by Loe